sorbo/tcpcrypt/README.markdown

     sudo ./launch_tcpcryptd.sh

-The launch script starts tcpcryptd and adds firewall rules to divert Web and local port 7777 traffic to tcpcryptd.
+The launch script starts tcpcryptd and adds firewall rules to divert Web and local port 7777 (arbitrarily chosen) traffic to tcpcryptd.
 When the script exits (on Ctrl-C or `kill`), it restores your firewall config to its former state--**no permanent changes are made**.